Cannabis / Marijuana

 Research avenues are active into potential effects of cannabinoids on other disorders which could result in future treatments.
 For example, research suggests that CBD seems to reduce symptoms of schizophrenia (whilst THC, and cannabis as a whole, seems to exacerbate them).

-The medical use of marijuana remains highly controversial.
+The medical use of marijuana, particularly smoking it, remains highly controversial.

 Some people self-medicate with cannabis, using it to manage symptoms and improve subjective wellbeing without medical guidance.
 The same health risks apply to cannabis whether it is used for pleasure or as a medication.
-The benefits of using cannabis as a medicine (over alternatives) may often be outweighed by the harms.
+The benefits of using cannabis as a medicine (over alternatives) may in some cases be outweighed by the harms.

 Whether they have a doctor’s approval or not, many people who use cannabis medicinally seek to minimise the harms they face, for example by eating or vaporising it instead of smoking.